shbatm/MMM-ISY/README.md

 | `.position` | The CSS Style to be applied describing the position and size of the T-Stat.
 | `.showRelHum` | Whether or not to show the relative humidity reported by the device.
 | `.showSetPoints` | Whether or not to show the Heating and Cooling Setpoints.
 If `false` only the current temperature is shown.
-| `showDimmingLevels` | *Optional* `boolean` - whether or not to show devices' dimming levels or just show them as ON/OFF.
-If set to true, the dim level reported by the ISY will be used as the Opacity of the device's layer.

 ### Advanced Properties